-BIOGRAPHYKathleen McKeon, MD specializes in hand and wrist orthopaedic surgery, including sports injuries, fracture care, nerve surgery, joint reconstruction and microsurgery.
+BIOGRAPHYKathleen E. McKeon, MD is a board-certified, fellowship-trained orthopaedic surgeon who specializes in hand and wrist surgery.
+A large majority of Dr. McKeon's time is dedicated to sports injuries, fracture care, nerve surgery, joint reconstruction and microsurgery.

-In her four years at Andrews Sports Medicine, Dr. McKeon has received numerous accolades, including: Top Women in Medicine (2017-B-Metro Magazine), Rising Stars in Health Care (2016-Birmingham Business Journal).
-In addition, Dr. McKeon has been recognized by her colleagues as one of Birmingham's Top Doctors in two categories: Hand Surgeon and Hand Surgeon-Pediatrics (from 2015-2017).
+In her five years at Andrews Sports Medicine, Dr. McKeon has received numerous accolades, including: Top Women in Medicine (B-Metro Magazine, 2018 & 2017), Rising Stars in Health Care (2016-Birmingham Business Journal).
+In addition, Dr. McKeon has been recognized by her colleagues as one of Birmingham's Top Doctors in two categories: Hand Surgeon and Hand Surgeon-Pediatrics (from 2015-2018).
 The peer-review survey was completed by Birmingham-area physicians asking whom they would recommend, other than themselves, if in need of professional care or advice.

 As a hand specialist, Dr. McKeon treats carpal tunnel syndrome, trigger finger, arthritis, finger/hand/wrist fractures, nail bed injuries, nerve lacerations, soft tissue injuries, Dupuytrens contracture and ganglion cysts to name just a few.
 She serves as the team physician for Bessemer Academy.

-Dr. McKeon's research interests include sports-related injuries of the hand, wrist and upper extremity.
+Dr. McKeon's research interests include sports-related injuries of the hand and wrist.
 She has published numerous peer-reviewed scientific articles, review articles and book chapters over the past several years.
 She's also given poster and podium presentations at several national meetings.
 She was a recipient of the Resident Research Award at Washington University in St. Louis in 2013 as well as a Leonard Goldner Award semi-finalist at the AOFAS meeting in 2011.

 Dr. McKeon earned her Bachelor of Arts degree from Yale University, graduating with honors.
 While at Yale, she was a four-year varsity letterman in springboard and platform diving.
 Following graduation, she earned her medical degree from Washington University School of Medicine in St. Louis, finishing with Alpha Omega Alpha honors for academic achievement.
 She completed a residency in orthopaedic survey at Washington University in St. Louis and a fellowship in hand surgery at Vanderbilt University in Nashville.